 The first phase of the waste screening and verification process will occur before TRU mixed waste is shipped to the WIPP facility.
+Before the Permittees begin the process of accepting TRU mixed waste from a generator/storage site, an initial audit of that generator/storage site will be conducted as part of the Audit and Surveillance Program (Permit Attachment C6).
 The RCRA portion of the generator/storage site audit program will provide on-site verification of characterization procedures; BDR preparation; and recordkeeping to ensure that applicable provisions of the WAP requirements are met.
 Another portion of the Phase I verification is the WSPF approval process.
 At the WIPP facility, this process includes verification that the required elements of the WSPF and the CIS are present (Permit Attachment C3, Section C3-6b(1)) and that the waste characterization information meets acceptance criteria required for compliance with the WAP.

 A generator/storage site must first prepare a QAPjP, which includes applicable WAP requirements, and submit it to DOE for review and approval (Permit Attachment C5).
 Once approved, a copy of the QAPjP is provided to NMED for examination.
 The generator/storage site will implement the specific parameters of the QAPjP after it is approved.
 An initial audit will be performed after QAPjP implementation and prior to the generator/storage site being certified for shipment of waste to the WIPP facility.
-Subsequent audits, focusing on the results of waste characterization, will be performed as specified in Permit Attachment C6, Section C6-1.
+Subsequent audits, focusing on the results of waste characterization, will be performed at least annually.
 The DOE has the right to conduct unannounced audits and to examine any records that are related to the scope of the audit.
 See Section C-5a(3) and Permit Attachment C6 for further information regarding audits.

 When the required waste stream characterization data have been collected by a generator/storage site and the initial generator/storage site audit has been successfully completed, the generator/storage Site Project Manager will verify that waste stream characterization meets the applicable WAP requirements as a part of the project level verification (Permit Attachment C3, Section C3-4b).
 If the waste characterization does not meet the applicable requirements of the WAP, the mixed waste stream cannot be managed, stored, or disposed at the WIPP facility until those requirements are met.
 The Site Project Manager will then complete a WSPF and submit it to the Permittees, along with the accompanying CIS for that waste stream (Permit Attachment C3, Section C3-6b(1)).
 Data necessary to check the accuracy of the WSPF will be transmitted to the Permittees for verification.
 This provides notification that the generator/storage site considers that the waste stream (identified by the waste stream identification number) has been adequately characterized for disposal prior to shipment to the WIPP facility.
 The Permittees will compare radiographic and visual examination data obtained subsequent to submittal and approval of the WSPF (and prior to submittal) with characterization information presented on this form.
 If the Permittees determine (through the data comparison) that the characterization information is adequate, the DOE will approve the WSPF.
-Prior to the first shipment of containers from the approved waste stream, the approved

-WSPF and accompanying CIS will be provided to the NMED.
+Prior to the first shipment of containers from the approved waste stream, the approved WSPF and accompanying CIS will be provided to the NMED.
 If the data comparison indicates that analyzed containers have hazardous wastes not present on the WSPF, or a different Waste Matrix Code applies, the WSPF is in error and shall be resubmitted.
 Ongoing WSPF examination is discussed in detail in Section C-5a(2).